Wa: Melbourne Ikebana Festiva

-This year, the festival includes an online exhibition Hanadayori, which welcomes requests from people worldwide to be responded to by international ikebana masters and practitioners.
-These works will be published online to mark the beginning of the Wa Melbourne Ikebana Festival.
+This year, the festival includes an online exhibition, Hanadayori, which welcomes requests from people worldwide.
+International ikebana masters and practitioners, including artists from Ukraine and the winners of Ikebana Gallery Award, will create works in response to the requests.
+These works will be published online and in an eBook to mark the beginning of the Wa Melbourne Ikebana Festival.

 The Wa Melbourne Ikebana Festival is also pleased to launch the Ikebana Container Award, presenting an opportunity for ceramic artists to create artworks to inspire ikebana artists.
 Judged by internationally renowned ceramic artist, Hiroe Swen, the prize is worth $1,000.

 The Wa Melbourne Ikebana Festival is an international cultural event organised by Tsubo Melbourne Pty Ltd. For more about Melbourne Ikebana Festival, please visit our FAQ page.

 Harmony (wa) through flowers - for society and the environment.

 People around the world experiencing, enjoying, understanding and appreciating ikebana individually and together.

 To increase community understanding, enjoyment and participation in ikebana by promoting the benefits of ikebana as